vegaprotocol/specs/specs/0032-governance.md

 # Governance

 Governance allows the vega network to arrive at on-chain decisions.
-Implementing this specification will provide the ability for users to create proposals involving Markets or the network in general, by creating new markets, or updating a market or netowrk parameter.
+Implementing this specification will provide the ability for users to create proposals involving Markets or the network in general, by creating new markets, or updating a market or network parameter.

 This is achieved by creating a simple protocol framework for the creation, approval/rejection, and enactment of governance proposals.
 Where a _proposal_ is comprises a supported governance action and metadata that determines the conditions and timing for it's enactment.